Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Dual update function

 As already mentioned in the introduction, this update corresponds gradient ascent step~\cite{CIARLET1989} involving the augmentation (or relaxation) parameter $\rho$.\\

 A sufficient condition on $\rho$ ensuring the convergence of the Uzawa scheme for problems with inequality constraints of the form~\eqref{eq:saddle_point_system} is given by:

 where $\mu_{\text{min}}(\bK)$ denotes the smallest eigenvalue of the stiffness matrix $\bK$, and $\left \| \bB \right \|_2$ refers to the Euclidian matrix norm of the contact pairing matrix $\bB$, see~\cite{ALART1991} for example. \\ Although the theoretical bounds~\eqref{eq:uzawa_rho_bounds} on the Uzawa parameter guarantee convergence, they are often overly restrictive and difficult to evaluate in practice, making the selection of an efficient parameter value nontrivial.
 Even when these bounds are satisfied, the Uzawa algorithm exhibits only slow linear convergence, due to a large contraction factor~\cite{Nochetto2004}, with the convergence rate further deteriorating as $\rho$ decreases.
+Moreover, choosing a large value of $\rho$ may result in divergence.
 Consequently, substantial effort has been devoted over the years to identifying optimal choices of this parameter, see for instance~\cite{ALART1991,KANNO2020,Nochetto2004,Bacuta2006}.

-One of the main contributions of this work is to show that an appropriate acceleration strategy, namely the Crossed-Secant method~\cite{RAMIERE2015}, renders the Uzawa scheme both efficient and essentially insensitive to the choice of the augmentation parameter.
+One of the main contributions of this work is to show that an appropriate acceleration strategy, namely the Crossed-Secant method~\cite{RAMIERE2015}, \hlpink{applied to the smooth function $\mathcal{G}$ (cf. update step in Eq.~\eqref{eq:update_accel_G})}, renders the Uzawa scheme both efficient and essentially insensitive to the choice of the augmentation parameter.